-

 Bromley North Station – Heritage Building Profile

-Sometimes called Bromley’s ‘Toy Town’ station.
-The current building dates from when the station was rebuilt, in Neo-Classical style, in 1925.
-The original timber buildings which formed Bromley North had become shamefully run down.
-It was designed by the Chief … Continue reading
+Bromley North train station is sometimes called Bromley’s ‘Toy Town’ station.
+The current building dates from when the station was rebuilt, in Neo-Classical style, in 1925, just prior to the electrification of the line.
+The railway, both here and at … Continue reading

 Tagged Heritage Buildings, James Robb Scott, LBB-Bromley-North-Trail, Neo-Classical, Tweedy Road